 I was scheduled to appear on National Public Radio to discuss an exciting development for babies: for the first time DHA and ARA have been added to an infant formula in the US.
 As the moment approached, I once again read the scientific literature leading up to this advance (such as a recent study funded by the National Institute of Child Health and Development that found that infants fed Enfamil LIPIL scored about seven points higher on a 100-point scale on a test of mental development when they were toddlers, compared to those fed formula without DHA and ARA.
-The same study showed improved vision equal to about one line on a vision chart.
-Not all studies were able to detect this striking benefit, but some do!).
-I was excited.

 When the moment for the live show arrived, the host introduced me as someone working for the formula company, while at the same time asking his first question.
 My jaw dropped.
 I started answering the question, but my mind was stuck on his introduction.
 I could see how he made that assumption.
 The power of the message was blunted because I was distracted.
 The show was framed as a debate between the American Academy of Pediatrics and a formula company.
 And I was up all night last night thinking about it.

 Those of you who have read my writings, seen me in the office, or heard me speak know that I am a staunch advocate of breastfeeding.
 All four of my kids were breastfed.

 But in 1996 when my youngest son was nursing, his mother found a lump in her breast.
 She continued to nurse even when she needed an open breast biopsy.
 She felt that the risk of a large scar was worth taking to be able to continue to nurse.
 Nevertheless, when the diagnosis came back stage III inflammatory breast cancer, the chemo had to start and the nursing had to stop.